High School Access Transit Program

 For ages 7–17 and students in high school.

-If you are between the ages of 15 and 21 and are interested in providing your voice to this and other relevant TriMet programs, please consider applying to our Youth Advisory Subcommittee.
-The application and additional information is available here.
+Students: If you are between the ages of 15 and 21 and are interested in providing your voice to this and other relevant TriMet programs, please consider applying to our Youth Advisory Subcommittee.

 Application and selection process